boltrobotics/cmake-helpers/README.md

 ### <a href="example/src/stm32/CMakeLists.txt">example/src/stm32/CMakeLists.txt</a>

 Similar logic described for AVR applies to STM32 project.
-There are additional steps that cmake goes through due to additional dependencies.
+There are additional steps that cmake goes through due to extra dependencies.

 * <a href="cmake/Modules/stm32_project.cmake">stm32_project.cmake</a> defines building
   instructions for STM32 binaries